May 28, 2020

 By 1972, Cullis was able to successfully build the first blood separator, Fenwal CS3000™, with seven other team members.
 The term “apheresis”, a Greek word for “to separate”, was coined thanks to Cullis’ work and started to be used as a clinical term in 1979.

 The Fenwal CS3000™ has since been distributed worldwide, and Cullis considers it to be his most important invention to date.
 He received the Dale Smith award from the American Association for Blood Bankers in recognition of his achievement.

 The Impact of Apheresis Machines on Plasma Donations

 Apheresis machines have made it possible for plasma donors to donate more frequently than they otherwise would have been able to.
 It also allows plasma collection facilities to collect an overall greater amount of plasma per donation session.
 Since hundreds of plasma donations are typically required to treat just one patient with an immune disorder or autoimmune condition, this capability has far-reaching impacts.

 At Canadian Plasma Resources, we use apheresis machines every day at our donation centres, and we’ve seen firsthand how amazing these devices are.
-In this time of need, we’ve decided to expand the use of our apheresis machines and collect plasma that can be used to help find a potential COVID-19 treatment.
+In this time of need, we’ve decided to expand the use of our apheresis machines and collect plasma that can be used to help find a potential treatment.